danielsaidi/website_danielsaidi/_posts/2013-11-08-david-planella-ubuntu-a-potent-new-force-in-mobile.md

-I am very excited about the new Ubuntu Mobile platform, despite not being a Linux or Ubuntu guy,
+I am very excited about the new Ubuntu Mobile platform, despite not being a Linux or Ubuntu guy.

 As Ubuntu was launched for mobile devices a short while back, a new mobile force was born, according to David Planella.
-Unlike other mobile operative systems, no names said, Ubuntu, is designed to run on less powerful devices, still providing a fast and responsive user experience.
+Unlike other mobile operative systems, no names said, Ubuntu Mobile is designed to run on less powerful devices, while still focusing on providing a fast and responsive user experience.
 It comes packed with core apps and can be extended with third party developer apps.

 Sorry if this sounds like a sales pitch, I'm merely passing along what David said.